Looking at the posterior: accuracy and uncertainty of neural-network predictions: Toy model posterior

 Suppose we observe class $c_{1}$ at $x_{1} = 2$, we can then calculate a posterior distribution for the model parameters

 where we have used Bayes theorem to express the parameter posterior in terms of conditional probabilities that can be calculated explicitly.

-With this posterior we calculate the posterior predictive distribution in equation \eqref{eq:bayesian_mean} of the introduction, resulting in a slightly shifted distribution for class 1 in figure \ref{fig:posterior_output}, compared to the class prior in figure \ref{fig:class_prior}.
+With this posterior we calculate the posterior predictive distribution in Eq.~\eqref{eq:bayesian_mean} of the introduction, resulting in a slightly shifted distribution for class 1 in Figure~\ref{fig:posterior_output}, compared to the class prior in Figure~\ref{fig:class_prior}.

-Using the toy model we can now explicitly verify the relation between \eqref{eq:delta_H_theta} and \eqref{deltaH}.
-The expected entropy difference in \eqref{eq:delta_H_theta} is given by
+Using the toy model we can now explicitly verify the relation between Eq.~\eqref{eq:delta_H_theta} and~\eqref{deltaH}.
+The expected entropy difference in Eq.~\eqref{eq:delta_H_theta} is given by